Shawnee Heights USD 450: Schools

 Shawnee Heights Elementary School's mascot is a Thunderbolt.
 S.H.E.S. is the common abbreviation for this building.
 S.H.E.S. is the biggest elementary school in the District.
 S.H.E.S. has around 490 Students in its curriculum.
-S.H.E.S. has and Orchestra Program that begins in the 4th grade that continues to the High School level.
+S.H.E.S. has and Orchestra Program that begins in the 5th grade that continues to the High School level.
 S.H.E.S. also has a Band Program that begins in the 5th grade that carries on to the High School too.
-All grades except kindergarten and preschool attend daily physical education and vocal music education.
+All grades except preschool attend daily physical education and vocal music education.
 S.H.E.S. has reached the Standard of Excellence in 3rd Reading and Math, 5th Reading and Math, 6th Reading and Math, School-Wide Reading, and School-Wide Math.
-The Principal of S.H.E.S. is Becky Hummer.
+The Principal of S.H.E.S. is Shawnie Hays.